 Speaking of travel, the card offers travel and emergency assistance, baggage delay insurance, travel accident insurance and reimbursement for your lost luggage.
 Roadside dispatch could come in handy if you happen to get stuck on the road.

-The downsides of this card are its relatively high APR — between 16.24% to 24.24% variable, based on your creditworthiness — and penalty fees.
-You can pay up to $15 if you happen to make a late payment and your balance is less than $100; up to $27 if the balance ranges from $100 to $250; and as much as $38 if your balance is $250 or higher.
+The downsides of this card are its relatively high APR — between 16.49% to 24.49% variable, based on your creditworthiness — and penalty fees.
+You can pay up to $38 if you happen to make a late payment.
 Here’s a helpful guide to avoiding late-payment fees.

 If the rewards will tempt you to overspend or you have trouble making payments on time, this Amazon rewards card may not be right for you.
 Swiping more just to rack up rewards could easily land you in debt, and chances are you’ll lose those rewards to high interest.
 (Not sure if you can handle this credit card?
 You can view your free credit report summary on Credit.com.)